ROOT CANAL MOBILE AL - TREATMENTS AND THERAPY

 WHAT IS THE ROOT CANAL RECOVERY PROCESS?

-Generally there isn’t any particular recovery procedure for a root canal—it should heal up fine on its own.
+Generally, there isn’t any particular recovery procedure for a root canal—it should heal up fine on its own.
 Still, if you notice any pain or pressure that lasts for more than a couple of days, you’ll want to contact your dentist to make sure the area isn’t infected.

-West Mobile Dental Care is conveniently located in Mobile, AL but proudly services Daphne, Prichard, Montrose, Fairhope, Tillman’s Corner and other neighboring communities.
+West Mobile Dental Care is conveniently located in Mobile, AL, but proudly serves Daphne, Prichard, Montrose, Fairhope, Tillman’s Corner, and other neighboring communities.

 HOW CAN I AVOID GETTING A ROOT CANAL?